java-shivam/LangGraph-MCP-Demo/README.md

 ## About Me 👋🏼

 Hi!
-I'm Kenny, a Data Analytics Manager, AI Architect, and founder of the AI Launchpad.
+I'm shivam, a ethusiatic  AI developer, and founder of the AI Launchpad.
 I also have a [YouTube channel](https://www.youtube.com/@KennethLiao) where **I teach you how to build AI solutions that solve real problems**.

 ---